 pH range:7-8.5

-Channel catfish is the most common variety of catfish used in aquaponics systems.
+Channel catfish are a popular choice for aquaponics because of their hardiness and rapid growth.
 This variety produces tender and good-tasting meat.
-The color of channel catfish will depend on the water it lives in.
-The channel catfish will have a dark or almost black color if the water is clear.
+The color of the channel catfish will depend on the water it lives in.
+The channel catfish will be dark or almost black if the water is clear.
 If the water is murky, the catfish will have a yellow color.

 Eel Tailed Catfish